-Manufacturers must compile and keep available a set of technical documentation that provide evidence of compliance with the EMC directive.
+Manufacturers must compile and keep available a set of technical documentation that provides evidence of compliance with the EMC directive.
 This set of technical documentation is also called a Technical File.
-The Technical File will not only contain a test certificate and test report, but for example also the design documentation and documentation that describes the production process and shows that it ensures consistent quality.
-The Technical File should be held available for inspection by the market surveillance authorities and should be retained in the EU territory (for example by an authorised representative).
+The Technical File will not only contain a test certificate and test report but for example also the design documentation and documentation that describes the production process and shows that it ensures consistent quality.
+The Technical File should be held available for inspection by the market surveillance authorities and should be retained in the EU territory (for example by an authorized representative).
 Read more about the Technical File here.

 4. Draw up and sign the EU Declaration of Conformity

 Once the conformity with the EMC requirements has been determined and the Technical File has been compiled, the manufacturer will draw up an EU Declaration of Conformity.
 This declaration confirms which CE directives/regulations and European standards have been complied with.
 Read more about the EU Declaration of Conformity here.

 The process is concluded by affixing the CE marking.
 The marking should be placed either on the product.
 Only when this is not possible, the marking may be affixed to the packaging or the instructions.
 The letters must be vertically equal in dimensions and must not be smaller than 5 millimeters.
 If the product is covered by our other CE directives/regulations, the CE marking may be affixed only when it complies with all of them.

 6. Appoint an authorized representative

 Manufacturers that are not based in the EU or have no subsidiary there, are not allowed to sell to consumers directly.
 They have to work with an importer/distributor or, alternatively, appoint an authorized representative.